-In most cases (90%), a lower level of vitamin B 12 in the serum is proof enough.
-However, this value is not 100 % reliable because it can be falsified by proliferative diseases of the bone marrow or by diseases of the liver.
-In addition, there are also patients who already exhibit symptoms of anemia in the lower normal range.
+In most cases (90%), a lower level of vitamin B12 in the serum is not reliable in establishing clinical deficiency because it can be skewed by proliferative diseases of the bone marrow, or by liver diseases.
+In addition, patients already manifest symptoms of anemia in the lower normal range of vitamin B12.

-As in most cases, a blood count is a first hint for a possible anemia and normally precedes the measurement of the vitamin B 12 level, a lower value of hemoglobin alone, in combination with macrocytosis and hyperchromia, should hint towards a diagnosis of a vitamin B 12-deficiency-anemia.
+As in most cases, a blood count can reveal the first signs of possible anemia, which normally precede the vitamin B12 levels.
+A lower value of hemoglobin alone, and in combination with macrocytosis and hyperchromasia, should indicate a diagnosis of vitamin B 12-deficiency anemia.

-In case of a suspected pernicious anemia, a proof of antibodies for the intrinsic-factor, as well as for the parietal cells of the stomach, should be conducted.
+In the case of suspected pernicious anemia, antibodies targeting the intrinsic factor as well as the gastric parietal cells should be analyzed.

-The therapy depends on the underlying disease.
-Additionally, vitamin B 12 is substituted.
-Normally, a high dose of hydroxic cobalamin (1000 µg) is given parenteral once a week.
-After the values have reached a normal level, a lifelong therapy with 1000 µg, every six months, is indicated.
+The treatment depends on the underlying disease.
+Additionally, vitamin B12 supplementation using a high dose of hydroxocobalamin (1,000 µg) is administered parenterally once a week.
+After the values reach the normal level, patients are recommended lifelong therapy with 1,000 µg every six months.

-The neurological symptoms, caused by a vitamin B 12 deficiency, can, when untreated, lead to lasting neurological damage.
-Because of the atrophic and aplastic changes of the mucosa, the risk for a stomach carcinoma, or other carcinoid diseases, is higher for patients with a pernicious anemia.
+Untreated neurological symptoms induced by vitamin B12 deficiency can lead to lasting neurological damage.
+Because of the atrophic and aplastic changes of the mucosa, the risk of stomach carcinoma, or other carcinoid diseases is higher in patients with pernicious anemia.

 - Jejunal malabsorption (celiac disease)

 |Folic acid present in green vegetables and meat products|

 |Polyglutamate converted to monoglutamate by intestinal conjugase in the jejunum|